When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 If you rent a car (recommended, even if just for a day or two), it’s fun to drive along the coastline and explore different spots.

 One of the nicest beaches in Maui is at D.T.
-Fleming Beach Park, which typically is quiet and uncrowded.
+Fleming Beach Park.
+Shaded by large ironwood trees, it’s typically quiet and uncrowded.

-The sandy bottom extends far out, so it offers good swimming and boogie boarding.
-You may even see a sea turtle!
+With a sandy bottom, it offers good swimming and boogie boarding when the waves aren’t too big.
+You may even spot a sea turtle!

-You’ll also find restrooms, showers and picnic tables here.
+You’ll also find restrooms, showers, picnic tables and a lifeguard station here.

-Part of the beach also fronts the Ritz-Carlton, Kapalua’s outdoor palm-shaded Burger Shack – a great place for a casual lunch or a cocktail.
+Part of the beach fronts the Ritz-Carlton Kapalua’s outdoor palm-shaded Burger Shack – a great place for a casual lunch or a cocktail.

 D.T.
 Fleming Beach is at its best when it isn’t windy.